 Written by: Eva Vanderwaeren – Georgia Marie Copywriting

-Translated to English by: Angie
+Translated to English by Angie

 So you finally decided to start your own business!
 From now on you will be your own boss and start building up your own business.
 With great joy and full of determination you embark on your journey.
-All the necessary paperwork is taken care of, now the work can begin.
+All the necessary paperwork is taken care of, and now the work can begin.
 But then suddenly, stress strikes.
 Am I going to feel okay again?

 Let me reassure you right away: it’s perfectly normal to feel a little insecure and stressed at times.
 As fun and cool as it may sound to start a business of your own, there are times when it can be a source of stress as well.
 That’s why I’ll share a few simple tips with you to reduce your stress levels as a (budding) entrepreneur.

 1. Create a proper schedule

 When you’ve just started your business, there’s a big chance you say yes to every potential client that comes your way.
 Full of excitement, you take on the new project.
 “Of course, you will write those articles!”, “No problem, your order of 750 face masks will be completed by the end of the week.”

 I know you’re very excited, but don’t forget about what’s already on the agenda for that week!
 Are there other deadlines you need to keep this week?
 And don’t forget you have a household and a private life, as well!